564C52/JASA_investigating/README.md

 # Description
 Temporary repository for supplementary materials for the study entitled *Investigating the shared meaning of metaphorical sound attributes: bright, warm, round, and rough*.
 It will be uploaded on zenodo afterwards.

-## soundsamples/
+## interviews/
+Content related to the interviews with expert (Study 1):
+- **prof_interviews.pdf**: distribution of the professional profiles of the participants
+- **form_fr.pdf**: Questionnaire of the interviews in French.
+- **lemmas/**: Top lemmas for each attribute with number of citations.
-Subfolders with most selected sound samples for the four attributes obtained during the interviews (Part II in the article).
+- **sounsamples/**: Subfolders with most selected sound samples for the four attributes obtained during the interviews (Part II in the article).
 For example, the folder named '/bright/' contains the most selected sounds for bright (third question) and not bright (fourth question).

+### soundsamples/
 Here is the list of the sound samples:
 - bright1.wav: glockenspiel - hard stick (VSL)
 - bright2.wav: trumpet - ordinario (SOL)